lu7did/RDX-rp2040/README.md

 build 92
 * Fix fractional TZ bug (reset the EEPROM configuration if previously used with a previous version)
 * minor enhancements

+build 94
+* Reset EEPROM on build change.
+* if CAL_RESET_ON_BUILD calibration is also reset when EEPROM is reset
+* Fix a minor bug with TZ adjustment on minute 59+1 and hour 23+1
+* minor enhancements
 ```

 # Support and issues